 A practitioner who fails to pay staff dues as set forth in Section 12.3 shall automatically be suspended from the Medical Staff.
 If the dues are paid within 30 calendar days of notification of suspension, the practitioner shall be reinstated.
-Thereafter, such practitioner shall be deemed to have resigned voluntarily from the staff and must reapply for staff membership and privileges.
+Failure to make a timely request for reinstatement shall result in automatic relinquishment of membership and privileges.

-6.6-10 FAILURE TO COMPLETE CPOE TRAINING OR ORIENTATION
+6.6-10 FAILURE TO COMPLETE ID, CPOE TRAINING OR ORIENTATION

-Failure to complete CPOE training and/or orientation will result in automatic suspension of privileges.
-Failure to complete such training and orientation within six (6) months of appointment to the Medical or Allied Health (if applicable) Staff will result in an automatic relinquishment of membership and privileges.
+Failure to complete Identity (ID) Verification, Banner's EMR/CPOE training and/or orientation will result in automatic suspension of privileges.
+Failure to complete such verification, training and orientation within six (6) months of appointment to the Medical or Allied Health (if applicable) Staff will result in an automatic relinquishment of membership and privileges.